 Lease modifications are accounted for either as new lease contracts or as changes in the existing lease contracts depending on the type of the modification.
-Modifications accounted for as changes in the existing leases, and changes in the estimates applied in lease accounting, such as those related to the use of an option to prolong a lease or to purchase a leased asset, trigger a remeasurement of the lease liability and the rightof-use asset at an updated discount rate.
-Contractual rent changes tied to indexes also trigger a remeasurement of the lease liability and the right-of-use asset but without a change in the applied discount rate.
+Modifications accounted for as changes in the existing leases, and changes in the estimates applied in lease accounting, such as those related to the use of an option to prolong a lease or to purchase a leased asset, trigger a remeasurement of the lease liability and the right-of-use asset at an updated discount rate.
+Contractual rent changes tied to indexes also trigger a remeasurement of the lease but without a change in the applied discount rate.